magda-io/magda/README.md

 ## Current Status

 Magda is under active development by a small team - we often have to prioritise between making the open-source side of the project more robust and adding features to our own deployments, which can mean newer features aren't documented well, or require specific configuration to work.
-If you run into problems using Magda, we're always happy to help on [Spectrum](https://spectrum.chat/magda).
+If you run into problems using Magda, we're always happy to help on [GitHub Discussions](https://github.com/magda-io/magda/discussions).

 ### As an open data search engine